 In the House Singing Competition, each house chooses a unison song, involving every member of the house, as well as a part song for any number of singers.
 Both competitions are judge by invited professional musicians.

-As well as the main choral and orchestral concerts in the Michaelmas and Lent terms, two externally sponsored competitions take place in the Lent term; the Instrumentalist of the Year Competition, sponsored by Old Breconian and the Singer of the Year Competition, sponsored by Lloyds Bank, are invitational events open to musicians of all ages who have reached a high level of proficiency on their instrument.
+As well as the main choral and orchestral concerts in the Michaelmas and Lent terms, two externally sponsored competitions take place in the Lent term; the Instrumentalist of the Year Competition, sponsored by an Old Breconian, and the Singer of the Year Competition, sponsored by Creative Risk Solutions, are invitational events open to musicians of all ages who have reached a high level of proficiency on their instrument.

 Music and Drama departments and have worked closely together to produce a long line of stage musical productions.
 Almost a third of the college community came together in December 2013 to perform Les Misérables (School Edition) in the new Creative Arts Centre, Y Neuadd Goffa and this was followed by Grease in December 2015.
 In December 2018 we will be performing Phantom of the Opera.
-In the summer term each year there is a junior production for Alway House members (Years 7 and 8), which has often been a musical.
-The Lion King (Jnr) in June 2015, and Annie (Jnr) in June 2016 Jungle Book (Jnr) (2017); Alice in Wonderland (2018).
+In the summer term each year there is a junior musical production for Alway House members (Years 7 and 8), which has often been a musical: Bugsy (2014), The Lion King (Jnr) (2015), Annie (Jnr) (2016); The Jungle Book (Jnr) (2017); Alice in Wonderland (2018).
 In June 2019, the junior musical production will be Beauty and the Beast.